ashita03/ashita03/README.md

 #### 💻 Working as a Data Analyst at Merck, I provide teams with the solutions to analytical requirements and support product and business development strategies with my problem-solving capabilities

 ### 👩‍💻 Work Experience
+* In my current role at Merck, I support the Solution Management Team by applying core analytical skills to develop data-driven solutions for business challenges.
+My primary focus has been on vendor management, where I design analytical frameworks, build dashboards, and conduct in-depth analyses to uncover cost-saving opportunities and strengthen governance practices.

-In my previous role, I conducted in-depth analyses to uncover key product insights and enhance overall performance.
+* In my previous role, I conducted in-depth analyses to uncover key product insights and enhance overall performance.
 I focused on recommending innovative approaches to problem-solving and actively contributed to product development from ideation to execution, collaborating with cross-functional teams.

-My internships involved hands-on experience in Computer Vision projects, increasing proficiency in model development and deployment.
+* My internships involved hands-on experience in Computer Vision projects, increasing proficiency in model development and deployment.

 ### ⚒️ Skills & Tools